Dechrissen/website/blog/twenty-seven-maxims.md

 There you go: 27.

-I encourage readers of this article to do the same; compile a list of generally applicable life tips that you've acquired throughout your years.
+I encourage readers of this article to do the same: compile a list of generally applicable life tips that you've acquired throughout your years.
 Share it with me, and with others.

 And, speaking of sharing, I've created a PDF version of my list [here](https://derekandersen.net/assets/documents/Dereks_27_Maxims.pdf).
 You know what would be cool?
 If you *printed out* the list, and gave it to someone you know -- in person!
 Remember the notion of 'in-person'?
 Good times.